10 Classic Cars That Make Excellent Daily Drivers

-However, there are quite a few classics that are affordable and can be fun to drive each day, showing a lot of versatility and reliability.
-Owning an older car might not be something you want to do, especially since you do not want to drive a clunker in need of repairs.
-The following 10 classic cars defy those low expectations and make for low-cost vehicles to own.
+Classic cars often get labeled as icons, and the rarer or more souped-up they are, the more expensive they are to own.
+People don’t assume that they will offer exemplary performances as daily drivers.
+However, quite a few affordable classics can be fun to drive each day, showing a lot of versatility and reliability.
+Owning an older car might not be something you want to do, especially since you do not want to drive a clunker needing repairs.
+The following 10 classic cars defy those low expectations and make for low-cost vehicles.

 1996 Mazda MX-5 Miata